-Mortality.
-Anderson (1984) examined the length compositions of catches of larvae from Canadian surveys in 1980 and 1981 and isolated that portion of the population which was assumed to be derived from the spawning peak in late April.
-From abundance estimates for this group only, the calculated mortality rates in 1981 were 0.04/day from early to late May, 0.06/day from late May to late June, and 0.13/day from late June to early August.
-For the period from late May to early August, the mortality rate was twice as high in 1981 (0.093/day) as in 1980 (0.043/day).
-Estimates of larval abundance were also available from USSR surveys in 1978-81 and 1983 (Serebryakov et al., 1987) and from surveys in 1984 and 1985 (Akhtarina and Chechenin, MS 1985, MS 1986).
-Although many of the estimates are close to the survival curve in fig. 2 of Anderson (1984), sampling was coincident in two instances, for which the Canadian estimates of larval abundance were about three times the USSR estimates:
+Anderson (1984) examined the numbers at length estimated from Canadian surveys in 1980 and 1981, and isolated that portion of the population assumed to be derived from the late April peak in spawning.
+From abundance estimates for this group only, he calculated mortality rates in 1981 of 0.04 between early May and late May, 0.06 between late May and late June, and 0.13 between late June and early August.
+In the period from late May to late June-early August, the mortality rate was twice as high in 1981 (0.093/day) as in 1980 (0.043/day).

+Estimates of larval abundance are also available from USSR surveys in 1978-81 and 1983 (Serebryakov, et al., MS 1984) and can be calculated for surveys in 1984 and 1985 (Akhtarina and Chechenin, MS 1985, MS 1986).
+Although many of the estimates are close to the curve in Fig. 2, there are two instances in which sampling was coincident and the Canadian estimates were about three times the USSR estimates.

-Late May 1981 Mid-July 1978
+late May 1981 mid-July 1978

-Canada 2.7 × 10 12 2.7 × 10 11
+Canada 2.7 x 10 12 2.7×10^{11}

-USSR 0.8 × 10 12 0.8 × 10 11
+USSR 0.8 x 10 12 0.8 × 10^{11}

-It is important to determine if a more detailed survival curve can be constructed from the Canadian and USSR abundance estimates, especially for 1980 and 1981, by applying the results of the ichthyoplankton gear calibration study which was conducted in 1981 (NAFO, 1980).
-Results from USSR surveys may not be very useful for redfish, however, because all surveys except one (July 1978) were conducted before or during early June and are therefore confined to the early larval period.
+It is important to determine if a more detailed survival curve can be constructed from Canadian and USSR estimates, especially for 1980 and 1981, by applying the results of the ichthyoplankton gear calibration study conducted in 1981 (NAFO, 1980).
+Results from USSR surveys may not be very useful for redfish, however, because all surveys but one (July 1978) were conducted before or during early June, and are therefore confined to the early larval period.

+Food and predators

-Food and predators.
-Early results from a study of the food of redfish larvae indicate that copepod eggs and nauplii were the major prey in April 1979, and an adult herbivorous copepod (Oithona similis) was the major prey in July 1979 (Anderson and Akenhead, 1981).
+Preliminary results of feeding studies indicate that copepod eggs and nauplii were the major prey 10 April 1979, and adult Oithona similis, a herbivorous copepod, was the major prey in July 1979 (Anderson and Akenhead, 1981).
 There are no reports on the predators of redfish larvae.

-Biology of juveniles
+Redfish: biology of juveniles

-Distribution.
-The surveys were not designed specifically to catch juvenile redfish, and bottom-trawl surveys were not conducted in the autumn.
-Thus, the first opportunity for catching juveniles from each year-class of larvae was during bottom-trawl surveys by Canada in the following winter (Atkinson, MS 1985) and by USSR in the following spring-summer (Chumakov et al., MS 1986).
-The smallest juveniles in the catches were 7-8 cm.
-In years of high abundance, these were found primarily in depths of 200-300 m, with major concentrations in an arc on the southern slope of the bank (Lilly and Gavaris, 1982).
-Individuals of another modal group at 11-12 cm tended to have the same distribution.
+There were no surveys designed specifically to catch juvenile fish, and no bottom-trawl surveys were conducted in the autumn.
+Thus, the first opportunity for catching juveniles from each year-class of larvae was during bottom-trawl surveys by Canada in winter (Atkinson, MS 1985) and by the USSR in spring-summer (Chumakov et al., MS 1986).
+The smallest juveniles caught have been 7-8 cm.
+In years of high abundance these are found primarily in depths of 200-300 m; with major concentrations in an arc on the southern slope of the bank (Lilly and Gavaris, 1982).
+Individuals of another modal group at 11-12cm tend to have the same distribution.
 Distribution of larger juveniles has not been reported.

-Growth rate.
-The age of 7-8 cm redfish in the winter-spring catches remains uncertain (Lilly and Gavaris, 1982; NAFO, 1986).
-They were estimated by interpretation of otolith annuli to be 2-year-olds (Gavaris and Legge, MS 1981; Power and Atkinson, MS 1986), whereas an interpretation of the progression of modes indicated that they are 1-year-olds (Lilly and Gavaris, 1982).
-Age interpretation by USSR scientists also indicated that they are 1-year-olds (Chumakov et al., MS 1986).
-Resolution of this problem is essential for determining the correspondence between larvae caught in the spring-summer period and juveniles caught in the following winter-spring period.
+The age of 7-8cm redfish caught in winter-spring remains uncertain (Lilly and Gavaris, 1982; NAFO, MS 1986).
+They are estimated by Canadian interpretation of otolith annuli to be 2-year-olds (Gavaris & Legge, MS 1981; Power and Atkinson, MS 1986), whereas an interpretation of the progression of modes would indicate they are 1-year-olds (Lilly and Gavaris, 1982).
+USSR age interpretation indicates they are 1-year-olds (Chumakov et al., MS 1986).
+Resolution of this problem is essential for determining the correspondence between larvae caught in spring-summer and juveniles caught in winter-spring.